temporalio/documentation/docs/glossary.md

 <!-- _Tags: [term](/tags/term), [explanation](/tags/explanation)_ -->

-#### Nexus API Registry
+#### Nexus Registry

-The Nexus API Registry stores information about Nexus Endpoints.
+The Nexus Registry stores information about Nexus Endpoints.
-In the open source version of Temporal, the registry is scoped to a cluster, while in Temporal Cloud, it is scoped to an account.
+In the open source version of Temporal, the registry is scoped to a Cluster, while in Temporal Cloud, it is scoped to an Account.
 Endpoint names must be unique within the registry.
 When the Temporal Service dispatches a Nexus request, it resolves the request's Endpoint to a Namespace and Task Queue through the Registry.